 I also remember in my early yoga days, I purchased a yoga mat from Walmart.
-My Vinyasa session was a slip sliding disaster, so I learnt pretty early on that I needed a non-slippy mat ASAP, especially as I wanted to take my sessions more seriously.
+My Vinyasa session was a slip-sliding disaster, so I learned pretty early on that I needed a non-slippy mat ASAP, especially as I wanted to take my sessions more seriously.

 All the mats we share with you are used at our own sessions but one of the students and having tried them all, I can confirm these are the best non-slippy mats on the market today.
 They do have different features so that’s why I am recommending more than one, but each is unique in their own way!